Employee Probation Period in China

 An employee’s salary during his/her probation period shall not be less than 80% of the minimum wages for the same post of the employer or 80% of the wages stipulated in the employment contract, and shall not be less than the minimum wage of the employer’s location.

 The consequences of violating the rules of probation

 According to the China Labor Contract Law, if an employer participates in the violation of the probation rule, the employer shall be ordered to make a correction in the same by the labor bureau.
 If the illegally specified probation period has been completed by the employee, he/she will be paid compensation by the employer that will be calculated as per the time worked on probation beyond the statutory probation period, at the rate of the worker’s monthly salary after probation.

 In China, labor laws don’t allow the employer to spontaneously terminate employment contracts.
 They can only be permitted to do so in certain conditions specified by the Chinese labor law:

 - Failure to satisfy the specified recruitment requirements during probation;

-- Employee has substantially violated the labor discipline or internal rules of the employer (which have been clearly communicated to all the employees);
+- The employee has substantially violated the labor discipline or internal rules of the employer (which have been clearly communicated to all the employees);

-- Employee has committed an act that has caused substantial harm to the interests of the employer;
+- The employee has committed an act that has caused substantial harm to the interests of the employer;

-- Employee has established an employment relationship with another employer and refuses to terminate it after being required to do so by the existing employer.
+- The employee has established an employment relationship with another employer and refuses to terminate it after being required to do so by the existing employer.